Should I Watch..? 'The Room'

 There is not a single scene, line of dialogue or character that is impossible not to ridicule.
 For anyone wanting to record their own commentaries, this is a gold mine and it's precisely these people the film appeals to.
 It baits you into poking fun at it and if you can do that then all credit to you.
 I'm afraid that I'm too professional to overlook bad films - I criticised the first Sharknado for the same reasons and I have absolutely no hesitation in declaring The Room the worst film I will ever see in my lifetime, intentional or otherwise.

 Oh, hi Fun Facts!

 - According to Sestero's book The Disaster Artist, Wiseau insisted on having his bare buttocks appear in the film claiming that the film wouldn't sell otherwise.
-Even the film's editor pleaded with him to drop the scene because the sight scared his wife.
+Even the film's editor pleaded with him to drop the scene because the sight of Wiseau's backside scared his wife.